Oracle Java Licensing and Audit FAQ Guide

 - Scope: Oracle’s audit scope usually includes all use of Oracle software.
 They will also want the Java inventory on dev and test machines, not just production servers.
 The LMS scripts will likely detect Java on any machine scanned, regardless of role.

 - License Requirement Differences: While dev/test installations of Oracle Java are usually allowed without a paid license (per OTN terms), Oracle will still count them and verify that they are non-production.
-Oracle may question volumes – e.g., if you have 500 installs claiming to be “dev,” they might probe if some are doing prod work.
+Oracle may question volumes – e.g., if you have 500 installs claiming to be “dev,” they might probe whether some are doing production work.

-- No Fee for Dev/Test: If it’s clear those are strictly dev/test, Oracle should not require you to license them (assuming OTN terms apply).
+- No Fee for Dev/Test: If it’s clear that these are strictly for dev/test, Oracle should not require a license for them (assuming OTN terms apply).
 However, any ambiguous information could be flagged.
 For instance, if a test server sometimes serves a production user report, Oracle would argue that it needs licensing.

 - Your Burden: You may be required to demonstrate or certify that certain servers are strictly non-production.
 During the audit, be prepared to explain the function of environment names.
 If you have clear labeling (e.g., “DEVAPP01” server vs “PRDAPP01”), that helps.
 Provide network segmentation information or policies showing end-users can’t access those.